Representation Synthesis by Probabilistic Many-Valued Logic Operation in Self-Supervised Learning: EXPERIMENT

 Now, we describe the experimental setup for learning a linear classifier.
 We used LARS~\cite{you2017large} as an optimizer for linear evaluation.
 The learning rate was 1.6, and the SGD momentum was 0.9.
 The weight decay was 0.0, and the batch size was 512.
 The image augmentation was performed as in SimSiam.
 The number of epochs was 200.
 We used the model with the highest top-1 accuracy as the validation set for testing.
 When we trained it, we cropped an image randomly and resized it to $224 \times 224$ before inputting it into the model.
 The area of a randomly cropped image ranged from 0.08 to 1.0 of the area of the original image.
 In the validation and test phases, the image was resized to $256 \times 256$, and the center was cropped to $224 \times 224$.

 Tab.~\ref{table:result} summarizes the results.
 We compared four methods: Vanilla and representation synthesis using the mean, maximum, and logic operations.
 Our method performs competitively compared with existing synthetic methods.
 In the logic operations, we compared $M$, the number of truth values of the many-valued logic, from 2 to 16.
-The results showed that the many-valued logic $(M > 2)$, which can express the uncertainty of the feature-possession degree, improved accuracy compared to the binary case $(M = 2)$.
+The results of ImageNet100 showed that the many-valued logic $(M > 2)$, which can express the uncertainty of the feature-possession degree, improved accuracy compared to the binary case $(M = 2)$.
+The performances are lower for $M=16$ and $32$ than for $M=8$.
+We consider this is because if $M$ is increased under the condition that $NM$ is constant, $N$ , the number of the feature-possession degree, decreases and a sufficient variety of feature-possession degrees cannot be described by a representation.